felixrunquist/leaderboard/README.md

 - [Sass](https://sass-lang.com/) support in global and modular stylesheets.
 - Custom file paths, such as `@/l/` which maps to `/lib` (This can be modified in `jsconfig.json`)
 - A component creator, which will create a folder with the component name as well as a stylesheet.
 To create a new component, run `node new-component.js [component name]`.
 - Custom media queries.
 In the `globals.scss` are defined custom includes for different breakpoints.
-This is great for building responsive layout as it makes breakpoints easier to use in modules, you can use them like so:
+This is great for building responsive layouts as it makes breakpoints easier to use in modules, you can use them like so:
 ```
 @import 'styles/constants.scss';